Division Staff Contacts

 NIH definition of a clinical trial applies to a wide range of clinical trials (mechanistic, exploratory/development, pilot/feasibility, interventional, behavioral).
 Many clinical studies that were not considered to be clinical trials under the pre-2014 classification scheme now fall under the revised

 NIH definition of a clinical trial.
 Resources (case studies,

 FAQs, and a

 decision tool) are available to help applicants determine if their clinical study is considered to be a

 Since January 25, 2018,

-NIH policy has required all applications involving one or more clinical trials to be submitted through a Funding Opportunity Announcement (FOA) specifically designed for clinical trials.
-A list of clinical trial required and clinical trial optional FOAs in which NIGMS participates can be found
+NIH policy has required all applications involving one or more clinical trials to be submitted through a Notice of Funding Opportunity (NOFO) specifically designed for clinical trials.
+A list of clinical trial required and clinical trial optional NOFOs in which NIGMS participates can be found

 here by selecting Clinical Trial in the Type of Research box.